melissawm/scientific-python-translations.github.io/content/translate.md

 ### 1. Create Crowdin profile

-First, navigate to https://scientific-python.crowdin.com/ - note you will be logging in/signing up to a Crowdin Enterprise account.
+First, navigate to https://scientific-python.crowdin.com/ - note you will be logging in to or signing up for a Crowdin Enterprise account.

 Create a username and password, or log in with your credentials (if you already have a GitHub account, you can use that to log in).